Sighter/remeta/README.txt

 	a copy of the original files, and searches for "secure search" first.
 So if a release is found, it is appended to the cache.
 After that all over files will be searched in this release first.
-This is good if want to gather information about an album and the first title matches this album with the search.
+This is good if want to gather information about an album and the first title does not match this album with the search.